stefaneidelloth/treezjs/doc/components/components.md

 # Components

-Treez provides custom [web components](https://developers.google.com/web/fundamentals/web-components) that are used to build the content of the [Properties View](../views/propertyView.md):
+Treez provides custom [web components](https://developers.google.com/web/fundamentals/web-components) that are used to build the content of the [Properties View](../views/propertyView.md) when selecting an atom in the [Tree View](../views/treeView.md):

 * [CheckBox](./checkBox/checkBox.md)
 * [CodeArea](./text/code/codeArea.md)